SmritiGoyal/rtat-optimization/docs/features.md

 | 39 | `geo_channel_risk` | Interactions | INTAKE | ✅ |
 | 40 | `rural_parts_flag` | Interactions | INTAKE | ✅ |
 | 41 | `eng_channel_risk` | Interactions | MEDIUM | ⚠ Verify |

+The 40 numeric model features are rows 1-33 and 35-41 (every row above except the categorical `parts_shipping_tier` at #34).

 **Plus, in the dataset but EXCLUDED from MODEL_FEATURES:**